singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 ### Export the creds

-Now if you were following the tutorial line by line and if you have read the tweepy post that I shared earlier, you should have your Twitter API key and other creds.
+Now if you were following the tutorial correctly and if you have read the `tweepy` post that I shared earlier, you should have your Twitter API key and other creds handy.

 If you haven't read it already, you can visit [https://developer.twitter.com/](https://developer.twitter.com/) and create an app to get all the credentials or you can read [this post](https://pythonprogramming.org/how-to-create-a-webscraping-twitter-bot-in-python/) if you are facing problems to figure it out.
+If you are still facing any issue, feel free to ping me anywhere.

 Once you have them you have to export them to your shell,